vim-voom/VOoM_extras/test_outlines/reStructuredText_64.rst

 This is reStructuredText file with all possible adornment styles, all 64 levels.
-Execute the following VimScript code to create it:
+This file can be created by executing the following VimScript code:

 tabnew
 Voom rest